Jordan Love rallies Packers to 18-17 win after Saints lose Derek Carr to shoulder injury

 Anders Carlson’s 38-yard field goal with 11 minutes left began Green Bay’s comeback.

-On the Packers’ next possession, Love faked a handoff to Taylor on a read option before making a move past Demario Davis and reaching the end zone on fourth-and-goal from the 1.
+On the Packers’ next possession, Love faked a handoff to Patrick Taylor before running into the end zone on fourth-and-goal from the 1.
 Love connected with Samori Toure on a 2-point conversion to make it 17-11 with 6:58 remaining.

-The Packers forced a three-and-out and took over at their 20 with 5:23 left.
-A 24-yard scramble by Love and a 30-yard diving catch by Jayden Reed set up the go-ahead touchdown.
+The Packers forced a three-and-out and took over at their 20 with 5:23 remaining.
+A 24-yard scramble by Love and a 30-yard completion to Jayden Reed set up the go-ahead touchdown.

+Winston threw a 28-yard completion to Chris Olave and connected with him again two plays later on a 10-yard gain that put the Saints in field-goal range.

 INJURIES